From creating press releases, planning promotion, to chasing vendors - organizing events can be a labour intensive process.

 Highlight teasers are used to entice potential attendees into attending.
-With a plethora of events happening online and onsite, it can be hard to convince your audience to attend your event.
+With a plethora of events happening online, onsite, and even hybrid events, it can be hard to convince your audience to attend your event.

 With lengthy to-do lists, creating promotional content for the event, and maintaining constant contact with vendors and stakeholders, there’s a ton that you need to do prior to the event.
 And even more once the event is over.

 So why should you spend time creating event highlight videos?